two korean women in traditional dress

 italki

-Italki has hundreds of Korean tutors for you to choose from.
+italki has hundreds of Korean tutors for you to choose from.
 You can filter them by their price, availability, and even what additional languages they speak.
 Since tutors set their own prices, there is a range of options so you can find one that fits your budget.
-There are also past student reviews so you can see what other students thought about the class.
+There are also past student reviews that show you what other students thought about the class.
 Most tutors have discounted trial lessons so you can see if you like them.
 If you’re interested in italki, you can read more about it in this review.

 Preply

 Preply is similar to italki.
 You can search for a tutor using different criteria and find one that fits your schedule and budget.
 Preply tutors make their own curriculum, so it’s important that you read the reviews to see what kind of lesson you will get.
-Preply lets you take a free trial class before booking with a tutor, and if you aren’t satisfied with your tutor, they’ll automatically book another trial class for you for free.
-Try out a free trial lesson, or learn more about Preply in this review.
+Preply lets you take a discounted trial class, and if you aren’t satisfied with your tutor, they’ll automatically book another trial class for you for free.
+You can learn more about Preply in this review.

 Verbling

 Verbling is another platform where you can search for a Korean tutor.
 The difference is that Verbling only hires teachers with qualifications and past teaching experience.
-Verbling is similar in price to the other platforms on this list and there is a range of prices to choose from.
-Most teachers offer a free trial class so you can see if you like the teacher and platform before buying more classes.
+Verbling is similar in price to the other platforms on this list and there are many teachers to choose from.
+Most teachers offer a free trial class to see if you like the teacher and platform before buying more classes.
 You can also read more about it in this Verbling review.

 4. Study with High-Quality Korean Books

 While most of the other options on this list involve using technology, books keep it simple and have always been an effective way to study.
-But thanks to sites like Amazon, you can find the best book possible by reading reviews and sometimes previewing the content.
+But thanks to sites like Amazon, you can find the best book possible and sometimes preview the content.
 The books on this list, Talk To Me In Korean, Read and Speak Korean for Beginners, and Korean Made Simple all have great reviews and have been purchased hundreds of times.
+You can see even more options in this Korean book guide.

 Commitment: Low